 Books in other languages

-Italian (PDF, 377KB) and Japanese (PDF, 659KB).
+Italian and Japanese.
 The language books are not categorised into year levels but by language.

 Students begin language learning at different points in primary school and teachers will select books based on students’ levels of language learning and interests.

 Students learning languages from Prep to Year 6 (or with a family background in an additional language) can choose to read or experience any books in additional languages to English as part of the challenge.
 Your local library may be able to assist in providing access to books in additional languages not represented in the lists provided.

 The reading groups identified within the list are broad and overlap to reflect the range of abilities that exist within each year level (e.g. many Year 1 students are still consolidating pre-reading skills while others are ready for more challenging texts).